nephio-experimental/tko/PREPARATION.md

 triggered by a single resource.
 This means that the plugin can reference and even update or delete other resources, as well as add new resources.

-Not only that, but plugins get a TKO API client.
+Not only that, but plugins get a TKO Data client.
 This means that they can generate new (child) deployments, templates, really anything that TKO can do.
 For example, topology preparation generates child deployments based on templates and sites.
 Those in turn can have additional topologies, which will be prepared in the next iteration,